jpverkamp/blog/content/programming/games/sandbox/2009-11-28-sandbox-and-so-it-begins.md

 ---
 For the past few years, I've been fascinated by falling sand / particle simulation type games (<a href="http://fallingsandgame.com/sand/">like this one</a>).
 Enough so that I've set out to make one a fair number of times.
 Each time, I've advanced my own techniques by a little bit, finding new and better ways to make digital sand.

 This time around, I'm going to try to use C# with <a href="http://cs-sdl.sourceforge.net/index.php/Main_Page">SDL.NET</a> for all of my graphical work and a simple grid for all of the particle data.
-Rather than looping over the grid, I will be using {{< wikipedia page="Quadtree" text="quadtrees" >}} to only update the regions that actually need to be updated.
+Rather than looping over the grid, I will be using [[wiki:Quadtree|quadtrees]]() to only update the regions that actually need to be updated.
 So far the results are promising!

 <!--more-->